I’m on a quest for one biometric to rule them all.

-- Breathwork practice: consciously controlling your breathing pattern through the Wim Hof Method, box breathing, or Patrick McKeown’s The Oxygen Advantage book exercises are among the most powerful methods of increasing HRV in real-time.
+- Breathwork: consciously controlling your breathing pattern through the Wim Hof Method, box breathing, or Patrick McKeown’s The Oxygen Advantage book exercises are among the most powerful methods of increasing HRV in real-time.

-- Exercise: intense high-intensity interval training (HIIT) exercise like slow strength training effectively improve HRV.
+- Exercise: intense high-intensity interval training (HIIT) exercises like slow strength training effectively improve HRV.

 - Clean diet: removing inflammatory foods reduces sympathetic stress.

 - Infrared sauna: multiple studies found that sauna use increases HRV.
-Check out my article on building your own near-infrared sauna for about $150.
+You can either build your own or buy a top infrared sauna.

 - Sunlight exposure: normalizes energy levels and circadian rhythm.
 Believed to increase HRV.
 Try sun gazing for additional benefits.

-- Grounding: walking on bare earth rebalances the autonomic nervous system.
+- Earthing: grounded walking on bare earth rebalances the autonomic nervous system.

 - Cold exposure: cold water deactivates fight-or-flight.
 Learn how to painlessly start taking cold showers here.

 - Singing: another free practice that activates the vagus nerve.